databricks/spark-training/ampcamp/processing-live-data-streams-with-spark-streaming.md

    The resulting 'sortedCounts' DStream is a stream of RDDs having sorted hashtags.
    The `foreach` operation applies a given function on each RDD in a DStream, that is, on each batch of data.
 In this case, `foreach` is used to get the first 10 hashtags from each RDD in `sortedCounts` and print them, every second.
-   If you run this program, you should see something like this.
+   If you run this program, you should see something like this:

    <pre class="nocode">
    Top 10 hashtags: